 Whole Wheat Pita Chips – Cut whole wheat pita bread into triangles and put on a cookie sheet.
 Roast at 400 degrees F until crispy.
 Serve with salsa or hummus.

-Baked sweet potato – Sweet potatoes are filled with cancer-fighting beta carotene.
+Baked sweet potato – Sweet potatoes are one of the healthiest foods you can eat.
 Wash your sweet potato, poke some holes in it and bake until tender.
 Drizzle some maple syrup on top or stuff it with vegetables.

 1/2 cup popcorn kernels and one tablespoon nutritional yeast.